Akureyri

 Where possible, connect those landmark blocks to the strongest surrounding districts.
 Doing that creates a better ratio between headline sights and the kind of street-level observation that makes the city feel specific rather than generic.

-Waterfront should be treated as a real anchor in the trip, not a quick photo stop on the way to something else.
+SBA should be treated as a real anchor in the trip, not a quick photo stop on the way to something else.
 The strongest way to use it is to pair it with a nearby meal, an adjacent walk, or a second stop that naturally fits the same part of the city.

-In practice, this is how Waterfront helps with planning: it gives the day a center of gravity.
+In practice, this is how SBA helps with planning: it gives the day a center of gravity.
 That is especially useful in destinations where traffic, crowds, or changes in elevation can quietly eat half the afternoon.

 A Strong First Itinerary For Akureyri